dsherret/dax/README.md

 ### Silencing a command

-Makes a command not output anything to stdout and stderr if set to `"inherit"` or `"inheritPiped"`.
+Makes a command not output anything to stdout and stderr.

 ```ts
 await $`echo 5`.quiet();